Dino Natali

 Dino Domenico Natali is an American stage and television actor.
-He is best known for playing the role of the gay police officer, "Officer Zatelli" on five episodes on the American sitcom television series Barney Miller.
+He is best known for playing the role of the gay police officer, Officer Zitelli on five episodes on the American sitcom television series Barney Miller.

 Natali co-starred with Pasquale Esposito, in the PBS documentary film Pasquale Esposito Celebrates Enrico Caruso, in 2015.
 He has also guest-starred in television programs including, Get Smart, The Lucy Show, The Harvey Korman Show, Kojak, House Calls, Stir Crazy and Joe Bash.
-Natali made an small appearance in his first film debut in the 1979 film Love at First Bite, playing the role of the "Man Outside Castle".
+He made a small appearance in his first film debut in the 1979 film Love at First Bite, playing the role of the Man Outside Castle.